Oblique transition in hypersonic double-wedge flow: black Direct numerical simulations of streak breakdown

+\tc{black}{To study the onset of transition, we extend computational domain in the streamwise direction downstream of reattachment.
+We place the inflow boundary at $x=20$ and, at this location, we interpolate the inflow profile that results from 2D base flow computations.
+To avoid spurious numerical errors we utilize a non-reflecting numerical sponge near the outflow.
+The wall is assumed to be adiabatic and periodic boundary conditions in the spanwise direction are applied.}

-To study the onset of transition, we extend computational domain in the streamwise direction downstream of reattachment.
-Computational domain of size $80 \times 13 \times 9$ in the streamwise, wall-normal, and spanwise directions is discretized using $900 \times 249 \times 192$ grid points (i.e., $43$ million cells).
-The grid is constructed to ensure uniform spacing in the streamwise and spanwise directions and, in the wall-normal direction, the mesh is stretched to ensure $y^{+} < 0.3$ at the wall.
-This resolution is similar to the ones used in previous DNS studies of spatially evolving compressible transitional~\citep{mayer2011direct,franko2013breakdown} and turbulent boundary layers~\citep{duan_beekman_martin_2011}.
-Furthermore, as we demonstrate below, statistical quantities obtained post-breakdown are in accordance with well-established correlations of fully turbulent compressible boundary layers.
-We use input modes with ($\omega = \pm 0.4, \lambda_z=3$), identified by the linearized analysis, as an exogenous disturbance to drive the flow in DNS.
-The disturbance amplitude is set to $ A^\text{ob} = 1.5\times 10^{-5} \rho_\infty U_\infty \omega = 50 {a}_{0}$ and is determined based on the results reported in figure~\ref{fig:quadratic}.
-With this amplitude, fluctuations grow linearly in the recirculation region but saturate nonlinearly post-reattachment (i.e., beyond $x=60$).
+\tc{black}{Computational domain of size $80 \times 13 \times 9$ in the streamwise, wall-normal, and spanwise directions is discretized using $900 \times 249 \times 384$ grid points (i.e., $86$ million cells).
+The grid is constructed to ensure uniform spacing in the streamwise and spanwise directions and, in the normal direction, the mesh is stretched to ensure $y^{+} < 0.22$ at the wall. {In appendix~\ref{app.grid}, we provide a grid convergence study and compare numerical resolution that we use with recent simulations of supersonic and hypersonic transitional and turbulent flows.} Our simulations utilize} low-dissipation sixth-order spatially accurate kinetic-energy-consistent (KEC) fluxes~\citep{subbareddy2009fully} for spatial discretization.
+The low-dissipation KEC fluxes were previously employed in high-fidelity simulations of transitional and turbulent hypersonic boundary layers~\citep{subbareddy_bartkowicz_candler_2014,subbareddy2012dns}.
+The time integration is carried out using the explicit third-order Runge-Kutta scheme with CFL number $0.5$.